Woodhouse College

 Woodhouse College is a single site selective state sixth form centre situated between North Finchley and Friern Barnet on the eastern side of the London Borough of Barnet in North London, England.
-It is one of the most successful sixth form colleges in England and is a member of The Maple Group.
 It was formerly a state grammar school, known as Woodhouse Grammar School.

 Admissions

-The college caters mainly for full-time students aged 16 to 18 whose primary aim is to progress to higher education.
-Entrance grade criteria are similar to other high-performing sixth forms in Barnet.
+The college caters mainly for full-time students aged 16 to 18 whose aim is to progress to higher education.

 History

 Woodhouse Grammar School

 After the First World War, the former residence of ornamental plasterer Thomas Collins (1735–1830) in the Woodhouse area of Finchley was reconstructed; the house became The Woodhouse School in 1923.
 A blue plaque commemorating Thomas Collins is on the wall outside the present college office.
 The school coat of arms with the motto 'Cheerfulness with Industry' is still displayed above the stage in the college hall.

 During the Second World War, the school continued to function while the basement was used by the ARP service.
 The names of the forty-seven former pupils who died during WWII are recorded in a hand-illuminated Roll of Honour which hangs at the foot of the main staircase near the front entrance to the college.
 The Roll of Honour also records the names of the four houses of the old grammar school: Gordon, Livingstone, Nightingale and Scott.